redwoodjs/redwood/docs/docs/uploads.md

 You'll see that you are receiving an instance of [File](https://developer.mozilla.org/en-US/docs/Web/API/File).

-That's parts parts 1 & 2 done - you can receive uploaded files.
+That's part 1 done - you can receive uploaded files.
 In the next steps, we'll talk about some tooling and a Prisma client extension that Redwood gives you, to help you persist and manage your uploads.

 <details>
 <summary>**What's happening behind the scenes?**</summary>